Efficient computation of minimum-area rectilinear convex hull under rotation and generalizations: -hull of a point set

 To maintain the set $\mathcal{S}_{\theta}(P)$ while $\theta$ increases from~$0$ to~$2\pi$, we will compute a sequence of events for each pair of opposite staircases, computing their overlap and release events.
-The events of each pair are computed independently, and then the $k$ sequences are merged in $O(kn)$ time to form the definitive sequence of all overlap and release events.
+The events of each pair are computed independently, and then the $k$ sequences are merged in $O(kn)$ time to obtain the set of all overlap and release events.

-By Lemma~\ref{lemma:overlap_unoriented}, only opposite staircases $\partial(\W_\theta^i)$ and $\partial(\W_\theta^{i+k})$ can intersect, i.e., for any~$\theta$, only one pair $\{i,i+k\}$ of opposite staircases can intersect, making $\oht$ disconnected.
-The corresponding intersection can be composed of several overlapping regions, which we will show next how to maintain as $\theta$ increases.
+By Lemma~\ref{lemma:overlap_unoriented}, only opposite staircases $\partial(\W_\theta^i)$ and $\partial(\W_\theta^{i+k})$ can intersect, making $\oht$ disconnected.
+The corresponding intersection can be composed of several overlapping regions, which we will now show how to maintain as $\theta$ increases.

 We will adapt the definitions and observations in Subsection~\ref{subsubsec:chain_arcs}, highlighting the differences.
-First, the chain of arcs is defined in the same way, with the only difference that the locus of the points being apexes of $P$-free extremal $\theta$-wedges might be ``flatter arcs'', with curvature smaller than or equal to that of circle arcs, since the aperture angles of the wedges are now at least~$\frac{\pi}{2}$ instead of exactly~$\frac{\pi}{2}$.
-Naturally, the possibility of the arcs being flatter does not affect to the monotonicity of a sub-chain~$A_{e_i}$ with respect to an edge~$e_i$ of~$\partial(\ch)$.
+First, the chain of arcs is defined in essentially the same way, the only difference being that since the loci of the points are apexes of $P$-free extremal $\theta$-wedges, they might be ``flatter arcs,'' with curvature smaller than or equal to that of circle arcs, since the angles of the wedges are now at least~$\frac{\pi}{2}$ instead of exactly~$\frac{\pi}{2}$.
+That the arcs may be flatter does not affect the monotonicity of any sub-chain~$A_{e_i}$ with respect to an edge~$e_i$ of~$\partial(\ch)$.
 The property of overlapping regions corresponding to intersecting links is also maintained.
-The reader might recall Figure~\ref{fig:cor:arc-chain}, considering the possibility that flatter arcs appear.
+The reader may refer to Figure~\ref{fig:cor:arc-chain}, considering the possibility that the arcs may be flatter.

 Next, we adapt Subsection~\ref{subsection:linear} to see that the number of intersections between links is now in~$O(kn)$.
-For that, it is enough to check that Lemmas~\ref{lem:linear:angle},~\ref{lem:linear:link_inter}, and~\ref{lem:linear:link_inter_linear} are valid for each of the $k$ pairs of opposite staircases in~$\oht$ and, using them, Theorem~\ref{thm:linear:linear} is still true for each of the~$O(k)$ pairs of opposite staircases in~$\oht$.
-It is important to notice that the assumption of $\Theta\ge\frac{\pi}{2}$ in this Subsection~\ref{subsec:area_oh} is needed for these two last paragraphs to work.
+For this, it is enough to check that Lemmas~\ref{lem:linear:angle},~\ref{lem:linear:link_inter}, and~\ref{lem:linear:link_inter_linear} are valid for each of the $k$ pairs of opposite staircases in~$\oht$ and, using them, Theorem~\ref{thm:linear:linear} is still true for each of the~$O(k)$ pairs of opposite staircases in~$\oht$.
+It is important to notice that the assumption of $\Theta\ge\frac{\pi}{2}$ in Subsection~\ref{subsec:area_oh} is needed for the results in the last two paragraphs to work.